Exercise-10: Payback period method with salvage value

-The Black Stone company sells crushed stone to government contractors as well as to small business owners involved in construction business.
+The Black Stone Company sells crushed stone to government contractors as well as to small construction businesses.
 The company needs to replace an old equipment with a new one.
 The new equipment can increase production as well as improve the quality of crushed stone.
 The information about annual incremental revenues and costs associated with the new equipment is given below:

-The only non-cash expense in the above income statement is the depreciation.
+The annual depreciation of $30,000 is the only non-cash expense in above income statement.
 The new equipment would cost $240,000 and the old equipment can be sold to a small company for its salvage value of $15,000.

 Required: Would the company invest in new equipment if the desired payback period is 2.5 years or less?